A Theatre Of Sound-Sculptured Space

 Audium is the only theatre of its kind in the world, pioneering the exploration of space in music.
 The theatre's 176 speakers bathe listeners in sounds that move past, over, and under them.
-"Sound sculptures" are performed in darkness in the 49-seat theatre.
+"Sound sculptures" are performed in complete darkness in a 49-seat theatre.

 When the concept of AUDIUM began taking shape in the late 1950's, space was a largely unexplored dimension in music composition.
 The composer who suspected space capable of revealing a new musical vocabulary found his pursuit blocked by the inadequacy of audio technology and performance spaces.